-How do procurement and finance work together?
-Procurement and finance teams work together in a supportive manner to plan budgets and create forecasts, and conduct financial reporting and analysis.
+How do purchasing or procurement and finance work together?
+Procurement and finance teams work in a supportive manner to plan budgets and create forecasts, and conduct financial reporting and analysis.
 Finance is responsible for setting the budgets and creating spend and revenue reports, and procurement is responsible for sticking to those budgets, as well as making sure the items purchased have been received and paid for by finance.
 The two should align on KPIs to make the most of their collaboration.
 There are various ways businesses can align procurement and finance and enable them to actively and efficiently collaborate.
 One important aspect of this transition involves a transformation in understanding—for example, supporting both sides in understanding each other’s priorities and KPIs.
 Another involves the introduction of technologies and practices that automate and integrate the teams’ processes.

 Here are specific areas to focus on:

 The finance and procurement teams should understand each other’s goals and the reasoning behind them.
 This isn’t important only for the finance team’s sake.
 Indeed, procurement team members should be able to identify and understand the return on investment of their choices and actions.
 This helps procurement adopt some of the values that drive finance’s decisions.
 The procurement team can then demonstrate the positive impact they’ve achieved—for example, through cost reductions or cost avoidance—which supports finance’s KPIs.

 Smooth collaboration between any two teams requires that both sides understand who’s responsible for what.
 For the most efficient collaboration, procurement and finance team members must be aligned on who is responsible for each key activity.

 Be aware of and empathetic to the other side’s position